visualpharm/Lunacy/docs/index.md

   <br>

 In addition to drag and drop feature, there are two more option exist to add a new icon to your collection.
-The first one is to click on <b>add sign</b> within your collection.
+The first one is to click on <b>"add new"</b> button within your collection.
 This will launch the file manager.
 The manager will further guide you to select an SVG file from your local file system and add it to your collection:

   <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/Collection_FileManager_2.png'>